herzenschein/herz-podman/wikijs/README.md

 ### podman-play-kube

-Alter the values in wikijs-configmap.yaml, then run:
+Uncomment the database and configmap options you want to use, then run:

 ```bash
 podman play kube wikijs-kube.yaml --configmap wikijs-configmap.yaml